 • Whenever your dog gets an ear infection, apply several drops of the mixture into the ear canal using a dropper.

 Additionally, you can also prepare a potent mullein tea for your dog.
 The proper ratio (make sure to do the necessary measurements) is ten milliliters per 13,6 – 14 kilograms of body weight, twice per day.
 Consult with a veterinarian before giving mullein to your dog.

-Coconut oil is another effective natural remedy for ear infections, especially if they are caused by bacteria or fungi.
-It contains, amongst other beneficial chemicals, linoleic acid (a polyunsaturated fatty acid), oleic acid (monosaturated fatty acid) and lauric acid.
-Thanks to them, most infections caused by the aforementioned elements can be easily eliminated.
-Here are the steps you should follow in order to prepare the recipe:
+Coconut oil is another effective natural remedy for ear infections, mainly if bacteria or fungi cause them.
+It contains, among other beneficial chemicals, linoleic acid (a polyunsaturated fatty acid), oleic acid (monosaturated fatty acid), and lauric acid.
+Thanks to them, most infections caused by the elements as mentioned above can easily be eliminated.
+Here are the steps you should follow to prepare the recipe:

 • Grab a saucepan, set the oven to low heat, and pour two tablespoons of coconut oil and two garlic cloves.

 • Let the mixture simmer until the coconut oil turns liquid.
 Make sure to let it cool off to a comfortable temperature before treating the dog with it.

 Using a dropper, pour two to three drops in the pet’s ear.
 Alternatively, dip a soft cotton ball into the oil and gently rub the dog’s ear.
 For the best results, apply this mixture three times per day for about a week.

 Apple Cider Vinegar

 Because vinegar is composed mainly out of acetic acid, it can clean debris and dirt from the dog’s ears.
 You should not use vinegar if you see swells and red spots in your pet’s ears for apparent reasons.
 A better, less painful alternative is apple cider vinegar.